alpine-collective/toolkit/packages/$interval/README.md

 If the component defines a property called `autoIntervalTest`, the function will only be called when the said property is set to a truthy value.

 ## Installation

+This helper is part of `alpine-collective/toolkit`.
+If you have already installed the main library, you won't need to do anything else.
+If you desire to install the helper as a standalone packacage, follow the steps below.

+### CDN

 Include the following `<script>` tag in the `<head>` of your document, **before** Alpine: